wget [fd7c::192.168.1.2]:3000 # tail -n 1 /var/log/lighttpd/access.log fd7c::c0a8:1a3 - - [27/Oct/2011:04:07:21 -0700] "GET / HTTP/1.0" 400 349 "-" "Wget/1.12 (linux-gnu)"

 The problem lives in request_check_hostname() function in request.c where only ':' and HEX numbers are accepted for IPv6.

 Reproduced in lighty-1.4.29 (CentOS-6.0), also checked in the source tree - the bug still exists in the latest revision 2786 of request.c

-#3 Updated by kindkaktus about 2 years ago
+#3 Updated by kindkaktus over 2 years ago

 and this matters why?